 “Children are not empty vessels, they are rich in potential and are co-constructors of knowledge.” – Maria Montessori

-The Montessori Pedagogy of education has three key components:
+Montessori Pedagogy of education has three key components:

-- The favourable environment
+- Favourable environment

 Each child has the following needs and tendencies:

-- The need to communicate and use language
+- To communicate and use language

-- The need to organise and classify
+- Organise and classify

 - The need for independence and activity